 For the second year in a row, three students from the School of Journalism and Communication’s strategic communication master’s program won the Arthur W. Page Society’s Jack Koten Page Principles Case Study Award, the Page Case Study Competition Grand Prize, in corporate communications.
 Another UO student team came in second place.

 Carrie Wanous, Maddie Tew and Karina Peterson’s winning case study, “Masks Are the New Boarding Pass: Delta Air Lines Implements Strict Mask Mandate,” analyzed Delta Air Lines’ decision to place travelers on a no-fly list if they refuse to follow the mask mandate airlines put into place during the coronavirus pandemic.

 Last year, a team of strategic communication master’s students won the Koten Award for a case study examining Dick’s Sporting Goods’ decision to halt gun sales at 125 locations.

-“People all over the country now know that the University of Oregon is producing great students and great content,” said Donna Davis, director of the strategic communication master’s program at UO Portland.
+“People all over the country now know that the University of Oregon is producing great students and great content,” said Donna Davis, director of the strategic communication master’s program at SOJC Portland.
 “We have some of the best thinkers in the business in our program.”